realm/realm-swift/README.md

 ```Cartfile
 github "realm/realm-cocoa" "null-string-beta-2"
 ```
-Using Realm Swift via Carthage relies on prebuilt binaries currently as [Carthage doesn't offer a way to specify the desired scheme to build at the moment](https://github.com/carthage/Carthage/issues/395).
-This doesn't affect the availability of the regular releases released Realm Swift via Carthage._
+Only regular releases of Realm Swift are available via Carthage.
+Realm Swift relies on prebuilt binaries currently as [Carthage doesn't offer a way to specify the desired scheme to build at the moment](https://github.com/carthage/Carthage/issues/395).

 ## Contributing